thaismenegaldi/Fuzzy-Systems/README.md

 ---
 ## About

-This repository contains the practical activities developed for Fuzzy Sistems course.
+This repository contains the practical activities developed for Fuzzy Systems course.
 The study topics are:
 * **Practical Activity 1**: Fuzzy sets
 * **Practical Activity 2**: Fuzzy relations
 * **Practical Activity 3**: Adaptative Neuro Fuzzy Inference System (ANFIS) used for classification